 Next to the risk of overestimation, a key feature of all IFM activities is that there are many sources of uncertainty.
-The use of a static baseline (Un5) is the most significant contributor to overall uncertainty.
-Other important sources of uncertainty relate to the exclusion of carbon pools or emissions sources.
+The use of a static baseline (Un3) is the most significant contributor to overall uncertainty.
 Overall, in our assessment the many and significant uncertainties lead to a large overall uncertainty in the quantification of emission reductions or removals.
 As the emissions impact of the projects could be smaller than the baseline uncertainty, there is also considerable uncertainty whether the credited emission reductions or removals are attributable to the implementation of the project (which is sometimes referred to as "signal-to-noise issue").